Lim Ji Nyonya Laksa At Bercham, Ipoh

 We find that the laksa is moderately spicy.

-For those who enjoy cockles, the real highlight of the meal are the large and fresh cockles that you can request for your noodles.
+For those who enjoy cockles, the real highlight of the meal is the large and fresh cockles that you can request for your noodles.
 Or you can order them steamed and on their own in a separate plate (RM5/plate).

-Other sides they have:
+Other sides they have include:

 • Squid